nerc-project/nerc-docs/docs/openstack/persistent-storage/format-and-mount-the-volume.md

 ## For Windows virtual machine

-Here we create an empty volume of 100 GB as described above:
+Here, we create an empty volume following the steps outlined in [this documentation](create-an-empty-volume.md).

+Please make sure you are creating volume of the size 100 GB:

 ![Create Volume for Windows VM](images/create_volume_win.png)

+Then attach the newly created volume to a running Windows VM:

 ![Attach Volume to a running Windows VM](images/attach-volume-to-an-win-instance.png)

-Login using the Floating IP attached to the Windows VM:
+Login remote desktop using the Floating IP attached to the Windows VM:

 ![Connect to Remote Instance using Floating IP](images/remote_connection_floating_ip.png)